-Summary: Use Real Salt, Himalayan Pink Sea Salt, Klamath Krystal Salt, Celtic Sea Salt, or other premium trace-mineral-rich salt instead
+Summary: Use Real Salt, Himalayan Pink Sea Salt, Klamath Krystal Salt, Celtic Sea Salt, or other premium trace-mineral-rich food grade salt instead

 of processed salts that have the trace minerals removed and may have added